jeswcollins/GMA/README.md

 GMA - Group Meeting Automaton
 ===

-<b>What:</b> GMA chooses a group member to lead an instance of a recurring event and sends reminder e-mails<br>
-   <b>Why:</b>so that we can all think about science instead of scheduling meetings :)
+<i>GMA chooses a group member to lead an instance of a recurring event and sends reminder e-mails, so that we can think about science instead of who talks next meeting :)</i>

   - Requires: Google Calendar and Documents, Group Member Names and E-mail Addresses
   - Features: